Skip to main content

 The Fidelity Lesson

 Methodology note: Our composite scenario uses published USGS data from Joint Base Cape Cod — one of the most extensively studied PFAS sites in the US, with 1,500 hydraulic conductivity measurements and a 1.2 km PFOS plume tracked since the 1970s.
 Monte Carlo samples K from log-normal(10, σ=0.5), Kd from uniform(0.3–5.0) based on Cape Cod site data, and source concentration from normal(100, 25).
-200 realizations per scenario.
+Realization counts vary by question (Q1 arrival uses 200; Q3–Q5 use 50; Q6 uses 30 per MCL level).
 Note: the sensitivity table below shows the full literature range for Kd (0.5–20 L/kg); the MC uses the narrower site-informed range.

 Sensitivity